quicwg/base-drafts/draft-ietf-quic-transport.md

 processing a Retry packet; {{packet-0rtt}} contains more information on this.

-A server acknowledges the use of a Retry packet for a connection using the original_connection_id transport parameter (see
+A server acknowledges the use of a Retry packet for a connection using the retry_connection_id transport parameter; see
-{{transport-parameter-definitions}}).
-If the server sends a Retry packet, it MUST include the Destination Connection ID field from the client's first Initial packet in the transport parameter.
+{{transport-parameter-definitions}}.
+If the server sends a Retry packet, it MUST include the Destination Connection ID field from the client's first Initial packet in the original_connection_id transport parameter and include a retry_connection_id transport parameter that contains the value of the Source Connection ID field from the Retry packet.

-If the client received and processed a Retry packet, it MUST validate that the original_connection_id transport parameter is present and correct; otherwise, it MUST validate that the transport parameter is absent.
+If the client received and processed a Retry packet, it MUST validate that the retry_connection_id transport parameter is present and correct; otherwise, it MUST validate that the transport parameter is absent.
 A client MUST treat a failed validation as a connection error of type TRANSPORT_PARAMETER_ERROR.